 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 Data are based on a 2018-19 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2010/11 and 2015/16 in Redland City in 2015/16 shows the three industries with the highest regional competitive effect in Redland City relative to Queensland were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in Redland City shows the three industries with the highest regional competitive effect in Redland City relative to Queensland were: